Name: Ronnie O’Sullivan

 Early career

 Having played snooker from a very early age, O’Sullivan demonstrated his talent for the sport with a break of 117 aged just ten.
 He followed this up with a witnessed 142 two years later before winning the British U16 championship the following year aged 13.
-His first 147 came in the 1991 English Amateur Championship and following victory in the IBSF World Under-21 Championship in the same year it was only a matter of time before he turned professional.

 Going pro

 The following season he won the prestigious UK Championship, beating the two best players in the world, Steve Davis and Stephen Hendry on the way.
-A second title in the form of the British Open came his way soon after and his results were good enough to move him up to 9th in the rankings at the end of the season.
+A second title in the form of the British Open came soon after and his results were good enough to move him up to 9th in the rankings at the end of the season.

-The next two years failed to produce a ranking event for O’Sullivan but he did win the 1995 Benson & Hedges Masters and his results were good enough to move him up to number 3 in the rankings.
+The next two years failed to produce a ranking title for O’Sullivan but he did win the 1995 Benson & Hedges Masters and his results were good enough to move him up to number 3 in the rankings.
 In 1997 however he was to enjoy his most successful season to date, winning two ranking event titles in Germany and Asia as well as the Matchroom Premier League.
-He capped off the year with the fastest ever 147 break, made in just five minutes and 20 seconds in his first round at the 1997 World Championship.
-His run in the tournament was to be shortlived however as though he was to lose 13-12 to Darren Morgan in the next round.

 Controversy came his way in the 1997/8 season when he was disqualified from the Benson & Hedges Irish Masters when he was found to have failed a drugs test.
 As has become a running theme during his career, an unhappy O’Sullivan stated that he threatened to retire from the sport, though this proved to be unfounded.